 Is it good for you?
 Is it bad for you?
-What's it like?
-How do I 'do' ketosis?
-How do I know I'm in ketosis?
-The questions everyone on the Banting diet wants the answers to.
+What’s it like?
+How do I ‘do’ ketosis?
+How do I know I’m in ketosis?
+The questions everyone who’s Banting wants the answers to.
 Ketosis, in chef speak, is quite simply a state your body enters once it has been deprived of glucose.
 Your body switches to burning fat for energy (stored fat or fat that you have eaten) instead of glucose.
 A side-effect of that process is the release of ketone bodies into the blood stream.

 When you’re starved of glucose, your body has no choice but to burn fat for fuel, so it needs little explanation as to why ketosis works at melting fat like a blow heater on an ice sculpture.
 Ketosis comes with some added extras, namely a commonly noted sense of euphoria or lucidity and increased energy levels.

 A downside includes toothbrush-proof halitosis, which stems from the secretion of ammonia through the lungs as a side effect of burning all that fat.
 Some people on low-carb diets have reported kidney stones, gallstones and a number of other ailments.
 Scientific research on both sides of this debate is being done all the time, but in our experience from talking to the members of our community and tracking their data, it is generally a case of what was done before they started Banting and not Banting itself.
 But, this post isn’t here to debate that, it serves as a ‘how to’ and not as a ‘you should’.

 Eat more buttery or creamy sauce on your steak and eat less steak.
 Your body can convert protein into glucose so too much meat will hinder your progress.